bahaykubo/style-lint-js/README.md

 Once installed, you can run `eslint` or `prettier` commands as normal ie `npx eslint file-to-lint.js` or add to your package.json script.

+>**Note:** When initialising for typescript projects, you will need to have typescript installed already in your project for the typescript eslint rules to work.

 ## Additional Rules or Override

 Update the `rc` file to add or override default rules.